What Could Be Causing Your Upper Back Pain?

 Intense pain affecting your ability to function

-Chronic, ongoing over an extended period
+Pain ongoing for an extended period

 Accompanied by numbness and tingling in your back or legs

-Accompanied by fever, chest pain, weakness, unintended weight loss or difficulty urinating.
+Accompanied by fever, chest pain, weakness, unintended weight loss or difficulty urinating